jaziraq5-blip/logistics_academia/DATABASE_SETUP.md

 ### 1. Environment Variables

-Create a `.env.local` file in your project root with the following variables:
+Create a `.env` file in your project root with the following variables:

 ```env
 # Database Configuration